Selecting the Best Office Treadmill Base For Your DIY Treadmill Desk

 5. Ease of Maintenance

-Since walking on a treadmill induces a lot more load on the motor, it is important that you frequently lubricate the deck (see our comprehensive advice on How to Lubricate a Treadmill).
+Since walking on an office treadmill induces a lot more load on the motor, it is important that you frequently lubricate the deck (see our comprehensive advice on How to Lubricate a Treadmill).

 Friction is the enemy, and there are two things you will need to do on a regular basis to keep the friction from building up: 1) lubricate the deck monthly, or as soon as you feel any increase in friction or hesitation when you step on the moving belt, and 2) cleaning all the accumulated dirt that has worked its way into the area between the deck and the belt every few months.
 To minimize the need for cleaning, consider investing in a pair of walking shoes that you only use on the treadmill desk so you don’t introduce unnecessary dirt to the environment.